Why Every Startup Needs to Talk to Its Customer

 Accounting

 In the rush to build the next big thing, many entrepreneurs fall into the same trap: they assume they know what their customers want without ever asking them.
 At @iBizAfrica Incubation Centre- Strathmore University, a cohort of young women innovators is doing things differently.
-Through the Female Founders Academy, a three-month incubation program focused on early-stage ideas in agriculture, climate, and food innovation, a group of 30 university-level founders is learning that the best businesses do not begin with solutions, they begin with questions.
+Through the Female Founders Academy, a three-month incubation program focused on early-stage ideas in agriculture, climate and food innovation, a group of 30 university-level founders is learning that the best businesses do not begin with solutions, they begin with questions.
 And for the past two weeks, those questions have centered on a concept that could determine the fate of their startups: Customer Development.
 “Don’t solve a problem in your head.
 Go ask your customer.”— Robert Yawe, Trainer, Female Founders Academy What Is Customer Development?
 Customer Development…

 Read More